 Thank you to my husband for helping me to get through it all.
 When I was at my worst, he would hold my face in his hands, look at me and say “Good things Baby, good things”.

-The following stories and poems aren’t meant to show others how to live off-grid: they are simply an account of our family’s journey through this unique chapter in our lives.
+The following stories and poems aren’t meant to show others how to live off-grid: we still don’t know how.